Welcome to the Church Matters Outreach Page!

 Visitors Corner suggestions click here

 In 2009, I co-authored a book entitled Already Gone.
 This book was based on research that we commissioned from America’s Research Group.
 Through this research we were attempting to answer the question of why two thirds of young people are leaving the church when they go to college.
 What’s happening?
-For more information on this topic visit the Creation Ministries tab.
+For more information on this topic visit the Creation Apologetics tab.

 A few words from President Harrison on evangelism and outreach